Notes on the balance sheet

 |Lending to euro area credit institutions related to monetary policy operations denominated in euro||31 Dec 2022EUR m||31 Dec 2021EUR m||Change EUR m|

 |Main refinancing operations||–||–||–|

 |Longer-term refinancing operations||30,096.4||36,113.4||-6,017.0|

 5.1 Main refinancing operations

-Main refinancing operations (MROs) are executed through liquidity providing reverse transactions with a frequency and a maturity of normally one week, on the basis of standard tenders.
+Main refinancing operations (MROs) are liquidity providing reverse transactions which are executed with a weekly frequency and a maturity of one week, on the basis of standard tenders.
 They are conducted as fixed rate tender procedures.
 These operations play a key role in achieving the aims of steering interest rates, managing market liquidity and signalling the monetary policy stance.